 If you enjoy exploring villages, you’re sure to want to visit Grasmere during your time in the Lake District.
 Completely surrounded by colourful and atmospheric fellsides, it’s a great base from which to begin one of several walks, or the ideal place to explore as part of a slightly less […]

 For some time now, organisations from around the Lake District have been working together on a bid to make the Lake District a UNESCO World Heritage Site.
-There have been previous bids to achieve World Heritage status over the years, but suddenly the decision on the latest attempt is just around the corner, with the […]
+There have been previous bids to achieve World Heritage status over the years, but suddenly the decision on the latest attempt is just […]

 I always love hearing which are your favourite Lake District Gems, and it was thanks to the recommendations of two blog readers that I recently visited somewhere new to me: Allan Bank in Grasmere.
 Allan Bank is a relatively recent addition to the National Trust’s visitor offerings in the Lake […]

 Wray Castle is an unusual National Trust property in that you are told not to expect to find a well-furnished, pristine historic country house on a visit here.
 Children will love Wray however, and outside of the school holidays, I think there is plenty of intrigue to make it a […]

 One of the Lake District’s most celebrated gems and once the home of William Wordsworth, Dove Cottage lets you discover more about the man behind the poetry.